seek-oss/braid-design-system/.changeset/gorgeous-bears-glow.md

 **Theme Tokens: Text and Heading definitions**

 There have been strutural theme changes for `heading` and `text` definitions to support the defining of `capHeight` in the system.
-A definition will now have either `fontSize` or `capHeight`, eg:
+Previously a definition contained `size` that was the specified font size inclusive of surrounding white space.

+A definition now has `capHeight` which is representative of the visual height, supporting improved alignment with other elements like, icons etc.

 ```diff
 {